 U.S. Consulate General Peshawar

-U.S. Consulate General Peshawar is committed to supporting the National Export Initiative (NEI) and helping U.S. companies increase their exports to Khyber Pakhtunkhwa (KP) and the Federally Administered Tribal Areas (FATA) of Pakistan.
+U.S. Consulate General Peshawar is committed to supporting the National Export Initiative (NEI) and helping U.S. companies increase their exports to Khyber Pakhtunkhwa (KP).
 In this section, you’ll find information to help potential exporters and investors make the best use of U.S. government services.

 1. Visit the export.gov to get an overview of economic conditions and opportunities in Pakistan.
 Access the U.S. Commercial Service Market Research Library containing more than 100,000 industry and country-specific market reports.